Dave Chappelle, Chris Rock’s Total Blackout Tour 2017: ‘Watch The Throne Part 2’

 Chris Rock and Dave Chappelle performed together on the evening of Saturday, March 25, and the photos of the duo onstage are making the rounds on social media.
 One particularly funny photo can be seen below, from the Twitter account of NOLA.com photographer Michael DeMocker.
 DeMocker describes that his photo captured what happened when Chris attempted to take a big gulp of water as Dave spoke.
-Apparently Chappelle said something so funny that Chris performed the hugest spit-take likely ever captured on camera.
-At least, the largest one perhaps captured whilst Dave was joking with Chris onstage.
+Apparently, Chappelle said something so funny that Chris performed the hugest spit-take likely ever captured on camera.
+At least, the largest one perhaps captured while Dave was joking with Chris onstage.

 Tonight's safety tip from Chris Rock: Don't take big drink of water while Dave Chappelle is saying something. pic.twitter.com/K8vtxMtFHr